Gustavo-Victor/form-validation-in-JS/README.md

-# form-validation-in-JS
+# Form Validation in JS
-Custom Form Validation in JavaScript using API
+Custom Form Validation using HTML, CSS, JS and Validation API